HillaryDanan/self-state-discrimination/paper.md

 ### Analysis

 Calibration computed as Pearson r between confidence (normalized 0-1) and accuracy (binary).
 Overconfidence computed as mean(confidence) - mean(accuracy).
+Brier score computed as mean((confidence - accuracy)²).
 Error classification based on presence of hedging phrases in incorrect responses.
 All trials with valid confidence extraction included in analysis.

 ### Statistical Thresholds